aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 6: Create backend servers

-In this section, you will create three VMs for the backend pool of the load balancer, add the VMs to the backend pool, and then install IIS on the three VMs to test the load balancer.
+In this task, you will create three VMs for the backend pool of the load balancer, add the VMs to the backend pool, and then install IIS on the three VMs to test the load balancer.

 1. On the Azure portal select the **Cloud shell** (**[>_]**)  button at the top of the page to the right of the search box.
 This opens a cloud shell pane at the bottom of the portal.